Science Communications & Marketing Mgr

 - Cherry B. Risk Society in the Middle Ages.
 Hazard Risk Resilience 2014.

 - Cherry Brett.
 Securitising Sport Mega Events.
 Hazard Risk Resilience 2014.
-In Preparation.

 - Cherry B. Solid yet unstable: Rock falls in the UK.
 Hazard Risk Resilience 2014.